Toronto Waldorf School

 - Anaphylactic students must learn to avoid specific triggers.
 While the key responsibility lies with anaphylactic individuals and their family, in the case of an anaphylactic student, the school community must also be aware.
 The approach is to regularly educate the parent community, solicit the co-operation of families, and to set in place procedures that are designed to safeguard the anaphylactic student.

-- The school will provide allergen-free areas (most commonly the home classroom of the student with the allergy), using a co-operative approach with students and parents.
+- The school will provide allergen-free areas, using a co-operative approach with students and parents.

 - Safe eating area procedures will be established, including cleaning and hand-washing procedures.